|The New American Classic !|

 2015 American Teardrops still include the following features:

 American Teardrop has been able to lower the price of teardrop camper trailers by using automated production techniques and eliminating the distributer mark up.
-Our modern production facility makes it possible for us to lower our price while giving you the quality and the features you expect.
+Our modern assembly facility makes it possible for us to lower our price while giving you the quality and the features you expect.

 If you wish to see an American Teardrop up close and personal fill out the contact form and you will be contacted to set up an appointment.